awsdocs/aws-cloudformation-user-guide/doc_source/aws-properties-as-launchconfig.md

 `SpotPrice`  <a name="cfn-as-launchconfig-spotprice"></a>
 The spot price for this Auto Scaling group\.
 If a spot price is set, then the Auto Scaling group will launch when the current spot price is less than the amount specified in the template\.
-When you have specified a spot price for an auto scaling group, the group will only launch when the spot price has been met, regardless of the setting in the Auto Scaling group's `DesiredCapacity`\.
+When you have specified a spot price for an Auto Scaling group, the group will only launch when the spot price has been met, regardless of the setting in the Auto Scaling group's `DesiredCapacity`\.
 For more information about configuring a spot price for an Auto Scaling group, see [Launching Spot Instances in your Auto Scaling Group](https://docs.aws.amazon.com/autoscaling/ec2/userguide/asg-launch-spot-instances.html) in the *Amazon EC2 Auto Scaling User Guide*\.
 *Required*: No
 *Type*: String